ksarith/Astroid-miner/vision-philosophy/ethical-ai-frameworks.md

 Open to additional safeguards, formal verification ideas, or community-voted refinements.

+## Ethical Constraint Notice

+All self-evolving mechanisms described in this document are subordinate to the Ethical Hierarchy Block defined in ethical-ai-frameworks.md.

+No adaptation, reward optimization, or emergent behavior may violate those constraints.

 ## Ethical Hierarchy Block (EHB)

 This hierarchy defines absolute priority ordering for all autonomous,